zeropointnothing/koulouri/README.md

 switches Koulouri's mode to `TRACKS`. will display every song Koulouri is aware of inside its `songcache`.

+### filter/"enter" view

+`e`

+when in supported views (TRACKS/FAVORITES), applies a filter to the `TRACKS` view, displaying only the selected album.

+functions like [submit](#submit), taking a track number as input.

+note, that in certain views (ALBUMS/FAVORITES), Koulouri will automatically switch you to the `TRACKS` view upon enabling the filter. the filter will remain active until you disable it, and is indicated by `[E]` symbol followed by the album name.

+to disable, simply press `e` once more without any user input.

 ### lyrics view

 `l`